cloki0610/CI-Portfolio-Project-4/README.md

 5. To resources tag, Add-ons, search and add 'Heroku Postgres', I choose the free version for this project.
 6. To deploy tag, Deployment method and connect the github project to heroku.
 7. Then go to Setting tag, Config Vars, I copy the database link of the new heroku postgres to the setting.py file in my project.
-8. Copy the link to env.py in workspace, a file will not be tracked for development use for run the webpage locally.
+8. Copy the link to env.py in workspace, a file will not be tracked for development use to run the webpage locally.
 9. Then login my cloudinary account, copy the storage link to env.py in workspace and add the url as 'CLOUDINARY_URL' to the Config Vars in my heroku project.
 10. I also put my secerect key to env.py file and Config Vars in heroky project.
 11. Then add 'DISABLE_COLLECTSTATIC' and set value as 1 to convig vars, when development is complete, this variable will be remove.